ohmzi/Tautulli_Curated_Plex_Collection/README.md

 10. Verify:
     Check Tautulli’s logs to see if the script ran successfully and see any output (e.g., “Found in Plex already,” “Added to Radarr,” etc.).

+---

-Now each time Tautulli detects a user has fully watched a movie, it will call your script with the watched movie’s title.
-This allows automated collection updates or additional logic whenever a viewing finishes.
+**Now each time Tautulli detects a user has fully watched a movie, it will call your script with the watched movie’s title.
+This allows automated collection updates or additional logic whenever a viewing finishes.**

+**Enjoy using this script!
+If it enhances your movie nights, please share your setup, tweaks, or any improvements with the community.
+Encounter any issues or have ideas for enhancements?
+Feel free to open an issue or submit a pull request.**

+---

+## License

+This project is provided “as is” without warranty of any kind.
+You are free to use, modify, and distribute this code as per the [MIT License](https://opensource.org/licenses/MIT).

+---